 At Irthlingborough Nursery and Infant School we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the school.
 This is irrespective of race, gender, disability, faith, religion or socio-economic background.
 We aim to develop a culture of inclusion and diversity in which all those connected to the school feel proud of their identity and are able to participate fully in school life.

 All schools have duties under the Equality Act 2010 towards individual disabled children and young people.
 They must make reasonable adjustments, including the provision of auxiliary aids and services for disabled children, to prevent them being put at a substantial disadvantage.
 These duties are anticipatory – they require thought to be given in advance to what disabled children and young people might require and what adjustments might need to be made to prevent that disadvantage.
-To view our Public Sector Equality Duty assessment and action plan, please click here THE PUBLIC SECTOR EQUALITY DUTY
+This is THE PUBLIC SECTOR EQUALITY DUTY assessment and action plan.

 To view our Accessibility Plan, please click here Irthlingborough Nursery and Infant Accessibility Plan.